julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 - **Ask whether the student completed the plan** — not included unless the Guide also examined evidence and decided what to retain or revise.
 - **Send one message to a system contact** — not treated as full closure unless the Guide completed their owned action and continued tracking the external outcome.
-- **Increase independence after a strategy works** — not included because the corpus did not provide enough independent positive and anti-pattern evidence for a separate pattern.
+- **Increase independence after a strategy works** — originally excluded for lack of evidence; superseded when later corpora (Feathers, 3Cs, Motivational Model Hubs) supplied it.
+Codified as BL-094 under 2.3, governing the Guide's support-delivery structure (scheduled, time-boxed, evidence-tracked, fading).

 ## Ambiguous